• Journal

 About the Film Mosaic 2024 Fellowship

-Copenhagen Architecture Festival (CAFx) has teamed up with partners Tbilisi Architecture Biennale, Tekla Film, Queer Art Fest Baku, and Pink Armenia to organise the film & architecture project, Film Mosaic x 2024: Leave No One Behind across Denmark, Georgia, Azerbaijan, and Armenia focusing on socially and ecologically inclusive design.
+Copenhagen Architecture Festival (CAFx) has teamed up with partners Tbilisi Architecture Biennale, Nushi Film, Queer Art Fest Baku, and Pink Armenia to organise the film & architecture project, Film Mosaic x 2024: Leave No One Behind across Denmark, Georgia, Azerbaijan, and Armenia focusing on socially and ecologically inclusive design.
 You can now apply to become part of CAFx’ fellowship programme in the Spring of 2024 in Copenhagen.

 Pressed by the urgencies exposed in the 2030 Agenda for Sustainable Development, CAFx has chosen to investigate the role architecture and design can play in reducing inequality in all its forms and fulfilling the UN’s commitment to ‘Leave No One Behind’ (LNOB).
 Bridging education, digital media, and creative labour and youth culture, the project facilitates the production and exchange of knowledge using film to explore social and environmental justice in the capital cities of Georgia, Denmark, Azerbaijan and Armenia.